itsmaxkim/Go-Lab/README.md

 ### Day 1
 - created hello.go that prints out a simple message "Hello, World!".
 - Refactored hello.go module to use locally created example.com/greetings module.
+- Refactored hello.go and greetings for error handling when no name is given.